Bayesian estimation of discretely observed multi-dimensional diffusion processes using guided proposals: Feasible proposals

+where $\la \in \{0,1\}$.
+When evaluated for $x=X^\circ_t$, the pulling term $(v-X^\circ_t)/(T-t)$ forces $X^\circ$ to hit $v$ at time $T$.
+Sufficient conditions for absolute continuity and expressions for the likelihood ratio of the laws of $X^\star$ and $X^\circ$ are derived in \cite{DelyonHu}.
+However, the proportionality constants in the derived likelihood ratio are missing.
+Whereas for generating diffusion bridges using a MH-sampler these constants are irrelevant, they do matter for step 3 of algorithm \ref{alg1} (because the constants depend on $\th$).
+In case of a one-dimensional diffusion, the constant in the Radon-Nikodym derivative is derived in \cite{PapaspiliopoulosRoberts}.
+The extension to the multivariate case brings no surprises.
+Here we consider the case $\la=0$.
+It turns out that the derivative can be obtained by rewriting the expression obtained from applying Girsanov's theorem

+Here $\varphi(x; \mu,a)$ denotes the value of the normal density with mean $\mu$ and variance $a$, evaluated at $x$ and the functional $J_t$ is defined by

+where the $\diamond$-integral is obtained as the limit of sums where the integrand is computed at the right limit of each time interval as opposed to the left limit used in the definition of the It\=o integral.
+It can be shown that all terms are well-behaved under the limit $t\uparrow T$ and that The term $p(t, X^\circ_t; T,v)$ appearing in \eqref{eq:dhderivation} is essentially cancelled by $\varphi(v; X^\circ_t, (T-t) a(t,X^\circ_t))$ in the limit.
+From the expression for $\Phi$ we see that the factor $p(0,u; T,v)$ solely appears as a multiplicative constant in the denominator of the Radon-Nikodym derivative between the target bridge and proposal bridge.
+Therefore, the proposals derived from \eqref{xcirc2} are feasible.

-\section{Guided proposals}
+\subsection{Guided proposals}

 In this section we review a flexible class of proposal processes $X^\circ$ that was developed and studied in \cite{Schauer}.
 We will use this framework in the remainder and provide a recap of the relevant results in this section.
 For precise statements of these results we refer the reader to \cite{Schauer}.
-For notational convenience, in this section, we omit dependence on $\th$ of various functions.